 Conway School of Nursing

-The Conway School of Nursing was designed to to achieve both LEED Gold and WELL certification in alignment with the university's commitment to both sustainability and human health and well-being.
+The Conway School of Nursing was designed to to achieve both LEED Gold (LEED BD&C v4, Certified Gold, 2024) and WELL certification in alignment with the university's commitment to both sustainability and human health and well-being.
 Key features of the building inlcude ongoing monitoring of air quality and thermal conditions to maximize occupant health and wellbeing, a focus on lighting and acoustics to support the unique needs and preferences of users, and the selection of biophilic design elements and high-quality furnishings that support indoor air quality and minimize toxins in the build environment, among many others.
 For a full overview of the WELL features of the building, visit our page dedicated to exploring the building.

 LEED